aklajnert/changelogd/docs/configuration.rst

 context
 -------

-This is a place for user defined key-value pairs that will be passed into all templates.
+This is a place for user-defined key-value pairs that will be passed into all templates.
-There is no limitation how many variables will be passed here.
+There is no limitation on how many variables will be passed here.

 message_types
 -------------

 Define supported message types.
-The ``name`` argument defines the type name which will be saved in the entry file name, ``tittle`` is meant to be displayed as a headers in the changelog file.
+The ``name`` argument defines the type name which will be saved in the entry file name, ``tittle`` is meant to be displayed as a header in the changelog file.

 The changelog entries are grouped by their message type.
 The order of the message types definitions within the configuration file will be preserved in the output changelog file.

-If the a message type will be removed from configuration, and there still will be some entries that are using that type, they will not be generated into the output changelog file.
+If a message type will be removed from the configuration, and they're still will be some entries that are using that type, they will not be generated into the output changelog file.

 entry_fields
 ------------

 Define which fields will be asked with ``changelogd entry`` command.
-This is a list of objects with following fields:
+This is a list of objects with the following fields:

- | - **name** - name under which the field will be available in the template.
-Cannot contain spaces, or dashes.
+ | - **name** - the name under which the field will be available in the template.
+It cannot contain spaces or dashes.
- | - **verbose_name** - name displayed when the program will ask for the field value.
+ | - **verbose_name** - the name displayed when the program will ask for the field value.
  | - **required** (default: *true*) - the ``changelog entry`` won't allow to leave the field blank if ``required=True``
  | - **multiple** (default: *false*) - the variable can be provided as comma-separated values.
 This will be converted into a list of strings (even if there is no comma in it).